HarperDB/documentation/docs/foundations/core-concepts.md

 ## Applications (a type of Component)

 An **application** is a special kind of component that pulls everything together.
-Applications rely on extensions to do the work:
+Applications rely on plugins to do the work:

 - Use `graphqlSchema` to define your data tables.
 - Add `rest` to query that data instantly.